plantfansam/kubernetes-101/workshop/_workshop_pages/03-clusters.md

 ## What's a Kubernetes cluster and how do you use one?

-In order to put a workload onto Kubernetes, you a copy of Kubernetes installed somewhere.
+In order to put a workload onto Kubernetes, you need a copy of Kubernetes installed somewhere.
 Because a Kubernetes installation often spans more than one host, this installation is typically referred to as a cluster.
 This clusterability of Kubernetes is very useful for scaling purposes — if you need to run more workloads than your cluster can currently handle, you can add compute capacity by simply adding more machines to the cluster — they do not need to be configured with anything besides the basic Kubernetes softwares.

 ### Interacting with a cluster